ORF-4450/RobotLib/README.md

   Do not let VSCode update the project automatically on a new year.
 This may damage the highly customized build.gradle used by this project.
 New year updates need to done manually.
 ***************************************************************************************************************
+Version 4.8.0

+*	Update in parallel for 2024 WPILib and vendor libraries as noted below.
+*	Extensive modifications to swerve code to support REV MaxSwerve modules.

+R. Corn, November 2023 into January 2024.

 Version 4.7.0

 *	Update to WPILib 2024-Beta-3 along with beta vendor libraries.